cothedeveloper/jmspostutility/README.md

 # JMS Post Utility
 This app post messages to an Apache ActiveMQ server with 2 properties(serviceEP,serviceAction) attached to the message.
-I use spring boot to read in the application.properties file and post a message to the queue.
+I use spring boot to read in the application.properties file and post a message to a queue.

 Steps to Run Project.
 ```sh